 But as everyone with a kid would know, it is also a gigantic cesspool.
 Leave your 5 year old for 3 minutes unattended behind YouTube and she will be watching Ryans World or worse yet one of those candy unwrap videos, every single time.
 The amount of—and please pardon my French—crap on YouTube is astounding.
 The signal versus noise on that platform is through the floor, very much unlike something like Wikipedia.
-On both of these you can loose hours and hours by jumping from one to the other page or video.
+On both of these you can lose hours and hours by jumping from one to the other page or video.
 The difference is that on Wikipedia sometimes you end up on a decent article thats just not so interesting to you.
 On YouTube you end up on total garbage.

 But because YouTube is so gigantic, there are absolute jewels of content to be found in that pile.
 YouTube democratized the production, distribution and viewing of these videos, lowering the barrier to entry enormously.
 This leads to content that is razor focussed: take any niche topic and go super deep.
 In a national TV broadcast situation how many channels are devoted to people building a Scanning Electron Microscope from scratch?
 You pick the nation, the answer is still going to zero.
 But on YouTube you will find a non-zero answer.

 Recently a well researched article was published that argues YouTube did to expertise what books did to knowledge.
 Well worth the read: Expertise in the age of YouTube.